Amiraxoba/BracketsLanguage/README.md

 # BracketsLanguage

-BracketsLanguage is a language similar to Brainfuck.
+**BracketsLanguage** is an esoteric programming language similar to Brainfuck and can compile to it natively.

 ## Numbers